iPROS Urban Planning

 Free membership registration

-By coating the ceilings and walls of buildings with a titanium dioxide aqueous solution, which is the raw material for photocatalysts, it exhibits effects such as anti-soiling, deodorization, antibacterial properties, antiviral properties, and mold prevention.
-When light hits the surface of the indoor photocatalyst application, reactive oxygen species are generated on the surface, breaking down organic substances that cause dirt and odors into harmless water and carbon dioxide.
-Additionally, the surface of the outdoor photocatalyst application has a hydrophilic effect, where rainwater spreads thinly beneath the dirt, contributing to self-cleaning as it washes away the surface dirt, thus maintaining the building's aesthetic and reducing cleaning costs.
-Since the raw material for the photocatalyst, titanium dioxide, is inorganic, it does not degrade due to ultraviolet rays or other factors, and its effectiveness lasts for a long time.
+■Titanium Dioxide Raw Material By coating a titanium dioxide aqueous solution, which serves as the raw material for photocatalysts, on the ceilings and walls of buildings, it exhibits effects such as anti-soiling, deodorization, antibacterial properties, antiviral properties, and mold prevention. ■Indoor Photocatalyst When light hits the surface of the indoor photocatalyst, reactive oxygen species are generated on the surface, decomposing organic substances that cause dirt and odors into water and carbon dioxide, rendering them harmless. ■Outdoor Photocatalyst When rain hits the surface of the outdoor photocatalyst, the hydrophilic effect causes water to spread thinly beneath the dirt, contributing to self-cleaning as the dirt flows away with the water, thus maintaining the aesthetic of the building and reducing cleaning costs. ■Duration of Photocatalytic Effect Since titanium dioxide, the raw material for photocatalysts, is inorganic, it does not degrade due to ultraviolet light or other factors, and the effect continues for a long time as long as the coating substrate's paint surface or wallpaper does not peel off.

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)